 This is one to ask the contractor directly.
 It’s possible you could get such information from a referral that you contact (see question #2).
 That they handle customer issues is something you can find out via a check with local licensing departments and the Better Business Bureau.

 8. What materials are you most experienced with?
 Which ones are you least experienced with?
-How many years experience do you have in siding installation?
+How many years of experience do you have in siding installations?
 How long has the foreman of the siding crew been working in construction?